Points East Coastal Drive Golf Itinerary

-Arrive on Prince Edward Island in Wood Islands VIA Northumberland Ferries.
+Arrive to Prince Edward Island in Wood Islands via the Northumberland Ferries.

 Hit the greens at Belfast Highland Greens – one of PEI’s finest 9 hole courses with spectacular views of red cliffs.

 Traveling with those who don’t enjoy the game of golf as much as you?
 No problem!
 There are lots of things to see and do in the area.